jmarkmorris/run-aider/README.md

 - **Architect Mode:** A coding collaboration with one agent assigned to coding and another agent assigned to editing.

 ### Flexible Configuration
+- Interactive mode selection (Code/Architect)
-- Interactive model and vendor selection
+- Interactive vendor and model selection for each role
-- Dynamic edit format switching
+- **Dedicated menu for selecting Aider edit format** (overrides Aider defaults)
-- Secure API management
+- Secure API management (Environment variables or local file)
-- Contextual AI interaction
+- Contextual AI interaction (auto-includes `README-prompts.md` and `README-ask.md`)

 **Customization:** Easily add new vendors and models by modifying the script's model arrays.